Twilio (NYSE:TWLO) Price Target Raised to $80.00

-Twilio (NYSE:TWLO – Free Report) had its price target hoisted by Wells Fargo & Company from $75.00 to $80.00 in a research note issued to investors on Friday, Benzinga reports.
-The brokerage currently has an equal weight rating on the technology company’s stock.
+Twilio (NYSE:TWLO – Free Report) had its price objective lifted by Robert W. Baird from $65.00 to $80.00 in a research report released on Friday, Benzinga reports.
+The brokerage currently has a neutral rating on the technology company’s stock.

-Other analysts have also issued research reports about the company.
-Northland Securities increased their price objective on Twilio from $66.00 to $86.00 and gave the company a “market perform” rating in a research note on Thursday.
-Needham & Company LLC increased their price objective on Twilio from $71.00 to $91.00 and gave the company a “buy” rating in a research note on Thursday.
-Oppenheimer increased their price objective on Twilio from $85.00 to $90.00 and gave the company an “outperform” rating in a research note on Thursday.
-JPMorgan Chase & Co. increased their price objective on Twilio from $78.00 to $83.00 and gave the company an “overweight” rating in a research note on Thursday.
-Finally, JMP Securities reaffirmed a “market outperform” rating and set a $110.00 price objective on shares of Twilio in a research note on Tuesday, October 8th.
-Two analysts have rated the stock with a sell rating, twelve have given a hold rating and ten have assigned a buy rating to the company.
-According to data from MarketBeat.com, the company has a consensus rating of “Hold” and an average price target of $79.55.
+TWLO has been the topic of a number of other research reports.
+StockNews.com upgraded shares of Twilio from a “hold” rating to a “buy” rating in a research note on Friday, September 13th.
+JPMorgan Chase & Co. lifted their target price on shares of Twilio from $78.00 to $83.00 and gave the company an “overweight” rating in a research report on Thursday.
+Oppenheimer increased their price target on shares of Twilio from $85.00 to $90.00 and gave the stock an “outperform” rating in a research report on Thursday.
+TD Cowen raised their price target on shares of Twilio from $70.00 to $85.00 and gave the stock a “hold” rating in a research note on Thursday.
+Finally, JMP Securities reiterated a “market outperform” rating and issued a $110.00 price objective on shares of Twilio in a research note on Tuesday, October 8th.
+Two investment analysts have rated the stock with a sell rating, twelve have issued a hold rating and ten have given a buy rating to the stock.
+Based on data from MarketBeat.com, the stock presently has a consensus rating of “Hold” and an average price target of $79.55.

-Twilio (NYSE:TWLO – Get Free Report) last posted its earnings results on Thursday, August 1st.
-The technology company reported $0.87 earnings per share for the quarter, beating the consensus estimate of $0.70 by $0.17.
-The company had revenue of $1.08 billion for the quarter, compared to analyst estimates of $1.06 billion.
+Twilio (NYSE:TWLO – Get Free Report) last released its quarterly earnings data on Thursday, August 1st.
+The technology company reported $0.87 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.70 by $0.17.
+The business had revenue of $1.08 billion for the quarter, compared to analysts’ expectations of $1.06 billion.
 Twilio had a positive return on equity of 0.83% and a negative net margin of 10.65%.
-Twilio’s revenue was up 4.4% compared to the same quarter last year.
-During the same quarter in the prior year, the company earned ($0.23) earnings per share.
-As a group, analysts anticipate that Twilio will post 0.54 EPS for the current year.
+Twilio’s quarterly revenue was up 4.4% on a year-over-year basis.
+During the same period in the previous year, the business posted ($0.23) earnings per share.
+On average, research analysts anticipate that Twilio will post 0.54 earnings per share for the current year.

 Twilio Company Profile